 - Ask yourself, “Is this a hill to die on?”
 Not every hill will be.
 And yet some hills are a must!
 Do you know the difference?

-- How is your communication with your child overall?
+- How is communication with your child overall?
 Communication is a two-way street.
 One person speaks and the other listens; then you switch.
 Is there a mutual understanding when you talk?
 When there is no serious issue going on, that’s a good time to figure out how healthy or unhealthy your communication is.
-You can avoid a lot of issues with good communication in your home.
+You can avoid a lot of issues with healthy communication in your home.